 U.S. News on February 19, 2014, ranks Massage Therapist as number 27 among the 100 best jobs…“There’s an art of alleviating pain and stress use touch, and there’s a need for more trained professionals with ability to do just that.
 The BLS predicts that our No. 27 job, massage therapist, will grow 22.6 percent between 2012 and 2o22.”

 The success of a career training program is based on the ability to obtain a job after graduation.
 AIMT is very proud of its job placement records.
-Since 2003, our annual placement rates are close to 100%.
+Since 2003, our annual placement rates are better than 80% within months of graduation.
 This success is made possible by the quality of AIMT’s Medical and Sports Massage Therapy training programs that have been continuously refined since 1983.

 We provide free job placement service to all AIMT students—current and former—for life.
 Our job listings are sent via email and posted in school.
 Periodically, we hold job fairs to provide opportunities for AIMT students to meet their potential employers and network with clients and other professionals in the massage therapy field.

 At AIMT, our massage therapy programs focus on preparing our graduates for a range of exciting, satisfying and rewarding career options, including (but not limited to):

 Chiropractic, acupuncture and physical therapy offices

 Medical and rehabilitation clinics